royclarkson/xcode-templates/README.md

 Xcode Templates
 ===============

 A Ruby shell script for generating custom Xcode templates

 ## Overview

 Often when working with Xcode you may want to replace the default file heading with something else, maybe a license, or maybe more description about the project.
-This script will help you generate templates preconfigured with a specific license or heading, so you don't have to keep cutting and pasting that information into your code.
-It copies the default templates from within the Xcode bundle, then updates the header of each template with the specified license.
+This script will help you generate templates that are preconfigured with a specific heading, so you are no longer are required to copy and paste that information into your code.
+It copies the default templates from within the Xcode app bundle, then updates the header of each template with the specified license.

 ## Prerequisites

-It is expected that you are on a Mac, running OS X, that you have the latest version of Xcode installed (6.1.1 as of this writing), and also are running Ruby 1.9.3 or newer.
+It is expected that you are on a Mac, running OS X, that you have the latest version of Xcode installed (7.1.1 as of this writing), and also are running Ruby 1.9.3 or newer.

 ## Usage